 As Asian markers tend to display greater price volatility, we believe that an active asset allocation strategy can add value to our investors.
 Thus, we do not believe in being fully invested at all times.
 Rather, we seek to trim our equity exposure near market peaks in order to preserve capital, and to be fully invested near markets troughs.

-We strongly believe that strategies asset allocation taking advantage of major market trends, supported by good stock picks are key to superior out-performance without taking on unduly high risks.
+We strongly believe in asset allocation strategies that take advantage of major market trends, supported by good stock picks are key to superior out-performance without taking on unduly high risks.